yasirkula/UnitySimpleFileBrowser/Plugins/SimpleFileBrowser/README.txt

 ### HOW TO
 The file browser can be shown either as a save dialog or a load dialog.
 In load mode, the returned path(s) always lead to existing files or folders.
 In save mode, the returned path(s) can point to non-existing files, as well.

+File browser comes bundled with two premade skins in the Skins directory: LightSkin and DarkSkin.
+New UISkins can be created via "Assets-Create-yasirkula-SimpleFileBrowser-UI Skin".
+A UISkin can be assigned to the file browser in two ways:

+- By changing SimpleFileBrowserCanvas prefab's Skin field
+- By changing the value of FileBrowser.Skin property from a C# script

 ### NEW INPUT SYSTEM SUPPORT
 This plugin supports Unity's new Input System but it requires some manual modifications (if both the legacy and the new input systems are active at the same time, no changes are needed):